 Some ideas to try with art journaling:

 A collaboration between the NYSL COVID-19 Personal History Initiative (PHI) and Summer Reading 2020 came together when State Library colleagues recognized the strong connection between young people documenting their personal history during the pandemic and the 2020 Summer Reading theme of folklore and fairy tales and telling your own story.
-Learn more about projects kids can do to document their experiences during the COVID-19 pandemic.

 Creating a list is a quick way to organize your thoughts and fill a blank page.
 Lists may be finite or you can continue adding to them as you think of new things.
 You could fill an entire journal with lists or you may use lists to springboard into other, longer journal entries.

 A common journaling exercise is to write a letter to yourself.
 It allows you a moment to think about where you are in your life, how you’ve gotten there and where you hope to be.
 If you find that you’re facing a blank page and aren’t sure what to write, consider composing a letter to yourself.

 Some people may find it daunting to record their thoughts in long prose but poetry can offer a creative outlet to express thoughts and experiences.

 Poetry as a way of recording historical moments has a long tradition.
 Some examples include “Million Man March Poem” by Maya Angelou and “Will V-Day Be Me-Day Too?” by Langston Hughes.
 Both poems highlight a moment in time and the authors’ thoughts about what that moment means to them as well as what those moments mean in a larger context.

 This month as New York starts to re-open many of us are heading back to our offices and workspaces after two or three months of telecommuting or being furloughed.
 Most of us are encountering new safety measures, reduced staffing, and desks that seem like time capsules from the last time we saw them.